 11. Work with an appointment-setting company

-In addition to time and effort, C-level appointments need experience.
+In addition to time and effort, a C-level appointment setting needs experience.
 So, if you’re only starting to target and engage C-level executives, you better join forces with a reliable acquisition partner who can help you avoid the pitfalls and score deals.

 At Belkins, we build individual appointment-setting strategies for all kinds of decision-makers, so if you have any further questions, we’re here to hear you out.
 Additionally, you can check out our case study to see our appointment-setting tactics in action!